Translation / Languages

 Russian: Elementary proficiency (Can read & write Cyrillic alphabet, basic communication)

-Languages are my passion, my favorite hobby, and a huge part of my life.
+Languages are my passion and a huge part of my life.
 Since I was a child, I have dreamt of being multilingual.
 Spanish and French are my two most familiar languages, both of which I’ve studied off and on for roughly twenty years – mostly “off” until I decided to become proficient in each by studying further at the University of Washington.

-I have spent time in Spanish-speaking countries; Spain is near and dear to my heart, particularly Pais Vasco, and I have also been to Mexico a few times.
+I have spent time in Spanish-speaking countries; Spain is near and dear to my heart, particularly Pais Vasco.
 I have also spent time in France, in the French Basque Region, and will be taking an immersion course in Lyon to further refine my speaking skills.
 I consume Spanish and French news daily and I make a point of reading French novels, listening to French music, and watching French television or film regularly.

 I began studying German a couple of years ago, which I used during a monthlong study abroad program in Berlin.
 Having lived in Prague, Czech Republic, for three years, I picked up a fair amount of Czech.
 I also left UW with a year of Arabic under my belt, know some Italian, am slowly learning Russian (I’m proficient in the Cyrillic alphabet), and have learned a smattering of phrases in Portuguese, Dutch, Swedish, and Danish.
 I am not a person to brag, but when it comes to my language skills, I will tell you that I have an extraordinary ear and talent for picking them up.

 I want to speak all the languages.
-However, for the purposes of my translation certification, I am focusing on French and will continue to focus on French when I begin my M.A in Translation next year.
-My specialities are technology (particularly web development), food/cooking, travel, and literature dealing in the human experience (think Heureux les Heureux).
+However, for the purposes of my M.A. in Translation, I am focusing on French and will continue to focus on French when I begin my M.A in Translation next year.
+As listed above, my specialities are technology (particularly web development), food/cooking, travel, and literature dealing in the human experience (think Heureux les Heureux).